ricci2511/GoSnipIt/README.md

 # GoSnipIt

-Nothing to see here yet.
-Just learning some Go by bulding a "pastebin" like app.
+A simple "pastebin" like app to get familiar with [Go](https://go.dev/).